 Deep Springs College is managed by the Deep Springs Corporation, a 501(c)3 California non-profit public benefit charitable corporation.
-The Board of Directors delegates day-to-day administration of the college to the Deep Springs President, along with the Student Body, the Academic Dean, and the Director of Operations.
-The Student Body President and Labor Commissioner meet regularly with college staff to prioritize work, plan college functions, and resolve any issues that arise for the college community as a whole.
+The Board of Directors delegates day-to-day administration of the College to the Deep Springs President, along with the Student Body, the Academic Dean, and the Director of Operations.
+The Student Body President and Labor Commissioner meet regularly with staff to prioritize work, plan college functions, and resolve issues that arise for the entire College community.

-Since the college’s beginning, the Student Body has always been represented on the governing board of the college; every six months, the Student Body selects one of its current members to serve for a rotating term of one year.
-Student members of the board are full participants; they have full voting rights, and they join in all meetings, correspondence, and decisions.
-One or both of the student board members is on every board committee.
-Usually one student sits on each of the board’s major standing committees: Budget & Operations and Academic Affairs.
-A student also serves on the board’s Agenda and Succession Executive Committee.
+The Student Body has always been represented on its governing board.
+Every six months, the Student Body selects one of its members to serve for a one-year term, so that there are always two students on the board staggered by half a year.
+Student Board members are full participants with full voting rights, attendance, correspondence, and decision-making.
+One or both of the student board members is on every Board committee.
+Usually one student sits on each major standing committee: Budget & Operations and Academic Affairs.
+A student also serves on the Agenda and Succession Executive Committee.

 Non-student members of the Deep Springs Board serve rotating four-year terms.
 Members typically come from a variety of disciplines including education, business, non-profit administration, law, and the sciences.
-On average, half the membership is made up of alumni.
-The board meets twice a year at the campus and is responsible for fiscal and policy oversight.
+On average, half the members are alumni.
+The Board meets twice a year on campus and is responsible for fiscal and policy oversight.
 Current board members are listed below.

 L.L.
-Nunn established a Trust for the benefit of Deep Springs students upon his death in 1925.
-In 1966, the Deep Springs Trustees established the charitable non-profit corporation that now operates the College for the benefit of the student body.
+Nunn established a trust upon his death in 1925 for the benefit of the students of Deep Springs.
+In 1966 the Deep Springs Trustees established the charitable non-profit corporation that operates the College for the benefit of the student body.